Garment Bag Size Chart & Thickness Guide for Apparel Packaging

 In my experience, most packaging failures come from guessing instead of measuring.

-Common Garment Bag Sizes for Apparel Packaging
+Garment Bag Size Chart for Apparel Packaging

 compostable bag thickness test thickness test